Moon145-iut/BillingFoRGE/README.md

 3. Ensure both `.env` files contain matching origins:
    - Backend `FRONTEND_URL=http://localhost:5173`
    - Frontend `VITE_API_BASE_URL=http://localhost:3000`
-4. When `VITE_API_BASE_URL` is missing, the frontend will fall back to `window.location.origin`.
-That allows same-origin deployments (e.g., when the frontend is served behind a reverse proxy) but you should still set the explicit variable in every environment to avoid surprises.
+4. When `VITE_API_BASE_URL` is missing, the frontend falls back to `window.location.origin` locally and to `https://billingforge.onrender.com` automatically when it detects it is running on a Vercel-hosted domain.
+You should still set the explicit variable in every environment, but the guard prevents "Content unavailable.
+Resource was not cached" errors when someone forgets to configure it.
 5. OTP/auth flow:
    - Call `POST /api/auth/request-otp` with your email; check SMTP logs/mailbox.
    - Use the received code with `POST /api/auth/verify-otp` to obtain `sessionToken`.
 The frontend stores this token in `localStorage` and automatically injects it in the `x-admin-session` header for privileged requests (`/api/config`, delete/reset).